 Charter's marketing strategy emphasizes its bundled services through targeted direct response marketing programs to existing and potential customers and increases awareness and value of the Charter brand.
 In 2014, Charter rolled out Charter Spectrum®, Charter's new, national brand platform.
 Charter Spectrum® represents Charter's combined video, Internet and voice offering for residential customers.
 This new brand reflects Charter's comprehensive approach to industry-leading products, driven by speed, performance and innovation.
-Marketing expenditures increased by \$41 million, or 8%, over the year ended December 31, 2013 to \$529 million for the year ended December 31, 2014 as a result of the acquisition of Bresnan in July 2013, heavier sales activity and sales channel development and higher commercial marketing Charter's marketing organization creates and executes marketing programs intended to increase customers, retain existing customers and cross-sell additional products to current customers.
-Charter monitors the effectiveness of its marketing organization also manages and directs several sales channels including direct sales, online, outbound telemarketing and Charter stores.
+Marketing expenditures increased by \$41 million, or 8%, over the year ended December 31, 2013 to \$529 million for the year ended December 31, 2014 as a result of the acquisition of Bresnan in July 2013, heavier sales activity and sales channel development and higher commercial marketing.
+Charter's marketing organization creates and executes marketing programs intended to increase customers, retain existing customers and cross-sell additional products to current customers.
+Charter monitors the effectiveness of its marketing efforts, customer perception, competition, pricing, and service preferences, among other factors, to increase its customer responsiveness.
+Charter's marketing organization also manages and directs several sales channels including direct sales, on-line, outbound telemarketing and Charter stores.